bassnode/MrEko/README.md

 Notes:
 ------
 MrEko will make an audio fingerprint of a music file and attempt to use it to identify the song.
-This is faster but not always possible (due to Echonest limitations) so some songs must be uploaded to Echonest.
-This means that scanning a large, somewhat eclectic library could take a good while.
+This is faster but not always successful (due to Echonest limitations) so some songs must be uploaded to Echonest.
+This means that scanning a large and/or somewhat eclectic library **could take a good while**.